 And all of this though about Norman is also then about Mailer’s Kennedy, his Jack and the entire contraption of invention which Norman both dissected like a pro and fell into like a rube.

-Take a dive into the porcine parenthetical Norman unloads like a magnificent deuce that no doubt reminded him of some culinary conquest and a publishing deal.
+Take a dive into the morbidly obese and porcine parenthetical Norman unloads like a magnificent deuce that no doubt reminded him of some culinary conquest and a publishing deal.